Sharlottes/judgekit/README.md

 </div>

-the CLI node module for code judge quick testing.
+the CLI node module for JS code judge quick testing.

-Judge Toolkit is made for easy code generation and quick code testing. in this modules, everytime you test code, new node process is created for running given script file. so you don't need to touch something in terminal for testing after changing script file. just press enter key in termial!
+Judge Toolkit is made for easy code generation and quick code testing.
+With this module, every time you test code a new node process is created for running the given script file.
+You don't need to change any configuration after editing the script file while testing - just press the enter key in the termial!

 > **notice**
 > this modules is based on [my tester.js gist](https://gist.github.com/Sharlottes/b2332b88695d11686dab5b9248c433da).
-> most things in there are same in here too, but it's not bad choice to see the gist.
+> most things in there are same in here too, but it's not a bad choice to see the gist.

 # Installation